 2. MATERIALS AND METHODS

-Gujarat Til 2 and Gujarat Til 6 are two different varieties of sesame (Sesamum indicum L.) were chosed for mutagenic treatment.
+Gujarat Til 2 and Gujarat Til 6 are two different varieties of sesame (Sesamum indicum L.) that were chosen for mutagenic treatment.
 For this investigation, pure seeds of two varieties were acquired from the Junagadh Agricultural University, Agricultural Research Station in Amreli.
-For various mutagenic treatments, one physical mutagen gamma rays were used.
-Seeds were send to the Bhabha Atomic Research Center (BARC) in Trombay, Mumbai, to treated with gamma rays.
+For various mutagenic treatments, one physical mutagen, gamma rays, was used.
+Seeds were sent to the Bhabha Atomic Research Centre (BARC) in Trombay, Mumbai, to be treated with gamma rays.
 There, they received acute dosages of 250, 300, 350, 400, 450, 500, and 550 Gy.
-As a control, a set of unirradiated seeds from the same batch of types were used.
-Germination test was carried out in laboratory condition.
-In order to study the effect of different doses of mutagens on germination and seedling growth, about 100 seeds of each dose along with both controls were taken for germination testing with three replications.
+As a control, a set of unirradiated seeds from the same batch of types was used.
+A germination test was carried out in laboratory conditions.
+In order to study the effect of different doses of mutagens on germination and seedling growth, about 100 seeds of each dose, along with both controls, were taken for germination testing with three replications.
 The observations were recorded after 7 days on germination percent, root length (cm), shoot length (cm), Seedling fresh weight (g), Seedling dry weight (g), Seed vigour index (mass), Seed vigour index (length).

 2.1 Standard Germination Test

-Germinated seeds were counted from third to seventh day.
-Emergence of cotyledonary leaf was taken as the indication of germination.
+Germinated seeds were counted from the third to the seventh day.
+The emergence of cotyledonary leaf was taken as an indication of germination.
 Germination percentage was worked out in each treatment in each genotype separately.

 Germination percentage % = No. of seeds germinated No. of seeds kept for germination ×100